 Size

-NDQ is the largest ETF in the broad technology category managing $2.3 billion in funds under management, largely due to its first-mover advantage (launching in May 2015), strong returns, and because it tracks a well-known index.
-ASIA has quickly amassed $451 million in its four-year tenure, while TECH and FANG have $272 million and $182 million respectively.
+NDQ is the largest ETF in the broad technology category with almost $5 billion in funds under management, largely due to its first-mover advantage (launching in May 2015), strong returns, and because it tracks a well-known index, the NASDAQ.

 TICKER CODE | MANAGEMENT FEE | BUY/SELL SPREADS (SLIPPAGE) |